qays317/AWS-Multi-Region-Disaster-Recovery-Platform-Terraform/README.md

 ## **1. Application Failover**

 Application read traffic can fail over automatically at the CloudFront origin-group layer.
-Full application recovery is operator-triggered and automated through Step Functions.
+Full application recovery is initiated by an operator and executed automatically via Step Functions

 CloudFront Origin Group: